karapurakesh/Onlydays-about/index.md

 ### Some of the example events that you can create

-- When did you got your first job
+- When did you get your first job
-- When did you owned your first car
+- When did you own your first car
-- When did you started your Workout
+- When did you start your Workout
-- When did you released your first app to AppStore
+- When did you own your first House

+Any Questions ?
+Please send an email to onlydaysapp@gmail.com with subject line "Onlydays app feedback", I would love to hear from you and answer any questions you may have.